-“That things was stuck in me, the stupid grass clump stabbed me before we jumped.”
+“That thing was stuck in me; the stupid grass clump stabbed me before we jumped.”

 They continued to yell at one another in the black void until four thin slivers of light appeared, drawing their attention and silencing the both of them.
 Tommy started to run to the door frame, drawn like a moth to a flame.
 Monty did his best to limp after him, his whole body tensing every time his right footed slapped the cold floor in the void.

-“Hey Monty do you think you will be fine?”
+“Hey, Monty, do you think you will be fine?”
 Tommy asked quietly as he followed Monty through the door.
 A blinding light burned his eyes.
 Leaving them both in a white blanket.
 Fading to red before finally allowing the two boys to look at the landscape around them.
-Monty awed at the expanding landscape that laid before him.
+Monty was awed at the expanding landscape that lay before him.
 The yellow glow of the sun warmed their skin, while the cool breeze that rolled through made sure they did not burn.
-There were birds flitting through the air and small mammals darting through the roots of the trees, and winding their way up the trunks.
-There was a chattering from all around as the stepped into an environment full with life.
+There were birds flitting through the air and small mammals darting through the roots of the trees and winding their way up the trunks.
+There was chattering from all around as they stepped into an environment full of life.
 Tommy was too distracted by the blood now pooling at Monty’s feet, staining the vibrant green grass with the deep red of his blood.

 “Monty, should we do something about your leg?
 Because that is a lot of blood.”

-“Thank you, lets go see if we can find someone to annoy.”
+“Thank you, let’s go see if we can find someone to annoy.”
 Monty grinned as he limped down from the hilltop they appeared on.
 Tommy looked back to the sick tree that stood behind them.
 Mirroring the one they entered to get there.
 But this one, although obviously sick, was much healthier and greener than the one on Hollow.
 It was not long before the two children found a caravan moving slowly along the road, the back filled with crates and barrels.
-The two kids stayed at a distance watching those walked around the cart.
-Laying on a hill they discussed what they wanted to do.
+The two kids stayed at a distance, watching those walking around the cart.
+Laying on a hill, they discussed what they wanted to do.

 “Hey Tommy, do they look really, like, not paying attention?”